lake-wg/edhoc/draft-ietf-lake-traces.md

 The document contains two traces:

-* Section 3.
+* Section {{sec-trace-1}}.
 Authentication with signature keys identified by the hash value of the X.509 certificates (provided in {{certs}}).
 The endpoints use EdDSA {{RFC8032}} for authentication and X25519 {{RFC7748}} for ephemeral-ephemeral Diffie-Hellman key exchange.

-* Section 4.
+* Section 4 {{sec-trace-2}}.
 Authentication with static Diffie-Hellman keys identified by short key identifiers labelling CWT Claim Sets (CCSs) {{RFC8392}}.
 The endpoints use NIST P-256 (FIPS PUB 186-4) for both ephemeral-ephemeral and static-ephemeral Diffie-Hellman key exchange.
 This trace also illustrates the cipher suite negotiation, and provides an example of low protocol overhead, with messages sizes of (39, 45, 19) bytes.

-The traces in this draft are valid for version -14 and -15 of {{I-D.ietf-lake-edhoc}}.
+The traces in this draft are valid for version -16 of {{I-D.ietf-lake-edhoc}}.

 Editor's note: update reference to test vectors below:

-The test vector for trace 2 can be found at: https://github.com/lake-wg/edhoc/tree/master/test-vectors-15/
+The test vectors for trace 2 can be found at: TBD (For v -15, see https://github.com/lake-wg/edhoc/tree/master/test-vectors-15/ )

 # Setup